sunhwan/charmmdoc/source/crystl.rst

    the experimental values for the lattice parameters.

 2. :download:`XTL_ALA2.INP </_downloads/testcases/xtlala1.inp>`

    A crystal image file is generated for the crystal using a value of 10.0 Angstroms for the crystal cutoff.

 3. :download:`XTL_ALA3.INP </_downloads/testcases/xtlala1.inp>`

    A coordinate and lattice minimization are performed for the crystal.
-The crystal image file from the previous job is used and the optimised coordinates are saved.
+The crystal image file from the previous job is used and the optimized coordinates are saved.
 The main point to note is that before using the crystal package for energy calculations and other manipulations that involve the image